The API documentation is here.

 _, as I did above and throughout the documentation: it's cleaner and the

 lamb object itself can be used as a placeholder argument in partial application.

 In a browser, simply include the version you want from the

-You can find the source map for the minified file in the same
+The source map for the minified file is in the same